Wisdom, Challenges, and Strategies for Thriving in GME Leadership

 Live Virtual Webinars (Thematic Sessions – 60 Minutes Each)

-Each session will be a 60-minute interactive discussion, featuring a moderated panel of seasoned academic family medicine leaders with longer-than-average careers in their roles.
-Moderators will be academic family physicians who are certified physician coaches, ensuring both structured discussion and deep reflection.
+Each session is a 60-minute interactive discussion, featuring a moderated panel of seasoned academic family medicine leaders with longer-than-average careers in their roles.
+Moderators are academic family physicians who are certified physician coaches, ensuring both structured discussion and deep reflection.

 Webinar Series Schedule: Register for Future Webinars or Watch Recordings of Past Webinars